-- d.
-Productions should consider allocating time for appropriate cleaning processes for incoming items to all departments, such as hire equipment, tools or other goods.
-For example: - Where possible, receive deliveries 72 hours in advance of when they are required and stored in a sterile and secure location - Where not possible, implement a sterilisation procedure to receive, disinfect and hand over items - e.
-Allow extra time to process deliveries and, if necessary, extend equipment hire period in order to carry out the sanitisation process. - f.
+- e.
+Allow extra time to process deliveries and, if necessary, extend equipment hire period in order to carry out any necessary cleaning process. - f.
 Try to keep the set and workspaces free from as many unnecessary items as possible.
 For instance, consider: - Marking out the stage for each departmental area prior to shooting - Reconsidering the use of set bags to minimise extra items on set - Asking cast crew to bring minimal personal belongings with them